glouppe/info8002-large-scale-data-systems/lecture1.md

 - What are the distributed computing systems for data science?
     - Map Reduce (Hadoop)
-    - Computational graph systems (Spark)
+    - Computational graph systems (Spark, Dask)
 - Is distributed computing always necessary?

 ---